univention/ucsschool-id-connector/docs/admin.rst

 consult the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_ on how to do that.

-TODO Nico:
-   - link to proper section in documentation
-   - write the proper section first

 Configuration
 =============

-Now that everything is installed, let us configure the setups.
-We do the receiving system first, because we need auth credentials used there later on on the sending system.
+Now that everything is installed, let's configure the setups.
+We configure the receiving system first, because we need auth credentials used on the receiving system later on on the sending system.

 Configure receiving system - HTTP-API (|KLV|)
 ---------------------------------------------